- You are viewing a Navigating Care library resource.

-- tell your doctor and pharmacist if you are allergic to goserelin, histrelin (Supprelin LA, Vantas), leuprolide (Eligard, Lupron), nafarelin (Synarel), triptorelin (Trelstar), any other medications, or any of the ingredients in goserelin implant.
+- tell your doctor and pharmacist if you are allergic to goserelin, histrelin (Supprelin LA, Vantas), leuprolide (Camcevi, Eligard, Fensolvi, Lupron, others), nafarelin (Synarel), triptorelin (Trelstar, Triptodur), any other medications, or any of the ingredients in goserelin implant.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have a history of drinking alcohol or using tobacco products for a long period of time, or if you or anyone in your family has or has ever had osteoporosis (a condition in which the bones become thin and weak and break easily), or if you have or have ever had a compressed spinal cord, diabetes, unusual vaginal bleeding, urinary obstruction in men (blockage that causes difficulty urinating), or heart or liver disease.
+- tell your doctor if you have a history of drinking alcohol or using tobacco products for a long period of time, or if you or anyone in your family has or has ever had osteoporosis (a condition in which the bones become thin and weak and break easily) or a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death) or if you have or have ever had a compressed spinal cord, diabetes, depression, unusual vaginal bleeding, urinary obstruction in men (blockage that causes difficulty urinating), an electrolyte imbalance in your blood, heart failure, or heart or liver disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
 Goserelin implant should not be used in pregnant women, except for treatment of advanced breast cancer.
 Call your doctor right away if you think you have become pregnant during your treatment.
 Goserelin implant may harm the fetus.